Many hypothyroid patients complain of muscle and joint pain being among the most bothersome thyroid symptoms.

 Other short term treatments for hypothyroid myopathy can include massaging the affected area/s, which increases blood flow and eases aches and pains, or a warm bath/foot soak which helps to relax muscles, bonus points if you use Epsom salts, which is a popular trick for relaxing and relieving tired and achy muscles, among other things (I love long, relaxing Epsom baths).
 You can get the ones I use by clicking here.

-Magnesium spray is also popular if you prefer to not add another supplement or tablet to your daily regimen and acupuncture has been helpful to some thyroid patients, too.
+Magnesium spray or a Turmeric Supplement is also popular if you prefer to not add another supplement or tablet to your daily regimen and acupuncture has been helpful to some thyroid patients, too.
 A magnesium spray that is particularly popular with thyroid patients is this one.

 Gluten-caused inflammation can cause joint and muscle pain in some people, too.